+When Offered: OPS

 This course is designed to complete an outline for the first three chapters of the dissertation.
 Topic area is determined and preliminary research on topic is explored.

+Grade Type: Letter Grade

+Prerequisite(s): DPA 750

 DPA 796 - Proposal Exploration and Development